 Aside from surveying his audience, he also had conversations with 12 people.
 This allowed him to “get ideas from them about what people would buy, what courses would be most popular, and the kind of marketing language I would need to sell it to them,” Nathan says.

 He discovered that the majority of his audience wanted technical training, so he built a pilot course around that.
 Skeptical of the process at first, Nathan was pleasantly surprised with his results: 22 seats sold.
-He now uses the same piloting process to get more clients as well.
+He now uses the same piloting process to get more clients, and has piloted additional courses.

 Scary Coaching Calls Yield Powerful Results